 Oklahoma PBRC.
 In March 2016, NGD made a PBRC filing for the 2015 calendar year proposing to increase revenues by \$0.5 million.
-A hearing is scheduled for June 7, 2016.
+In July 2016, the Oklahoma Corporation Commission approved a joint stipulation that provides for a 10% ROE, a capital structure of 45% debt and 55% equity and no change in rates.

 Arkansas BDA.
-On March 31, 2016, NGD made its annual BDA filing with the APSC to request recovery of a calendar year 2015 shortfall of \$5.5 million.
-Approval from the APSC is still pending and interim rates will be implemented in June of 2016.
+In March 2016, NGD made its annual BDA filing with the APSC to request recovery of a calendar year 2015 shortfall of \$5.5 million.
+Rates were implemented in June 2016.

 Arkansas Rate Case.
-On November 10, 2015, NGD filed an Application for Approval of a General Change in Rates with the APSC seeking a \$35.6 million increase in revenue requirement and a 10.3% ROE.
-A procedural schedule has been established with a hearing scheduled for July 12, 2016.
+In November 2015, NGD filed an Application for Approval of a General Change in Rates with the APSC seeking a \$35.6 million increase in revenue requirement and a 10.3% ROE.
+A non-unanimous settlement agreement was reached with the APSC staff and certain other parties for an annual revenue increase of \$14.2 million and a 9.5% ROE plus the adoption of an annual rate mechanism to recover future capital and expenses.
+A hearing was held in July 2016 for the APSC to consider the non-unanimous settlement.
 A final determination by the APSC is expected in the third quarter of 2016.

 Louisiana RSP.
-NGD made its 2015 Louisiana RSP filings with the LPSC on October 1, 2015.
+NGD made its 2015 Louisiana RSP filings with the LPSC in October 2015.
 The North Louisiana Rider RSP filing shows a revenue deficiency of \$1.0 million, and the South Louisiana Rider RSP filing shows a revenue deficiency of \$1.5 million.
-Both 2015 RSP filings utilized the capital structure and ROE factors approved by the LPSC on September 23, 2015 discussed below.
+Both 2015 Louisiana RSP filings utilized the capital structure and ROE factors approved by the LPSC in September 2015, which set an authorized ROE of 9.95% and a capital structure of 48% debt and 52% equity.
 NGD began billing in December 2015, subject to a refund.
-NGD made its 2014 Louisiana RSP filings with the LPSC on October 1, 2014.
-The North Louisiana Rider RSP filing shows a revenue deficiency of \$4.0 million, compared to the authorized ROE of 10.25%.
-The South Louisiana Rider RSP filing shows a revenue deficiency of \$2.3 million, compared to the authorized ROE of 10.5%.
-NGD began billing the revised rates in December 2014, subject to a refund.
-The 2014 and 2015 Louisiana RSP filings are still awaiting final approval from the LPSC.
+The 2015 Louisiana RSP filing is still subject to final approval from the LPSC.
+NGD made its 2014 Louisiana RSP filings with the LPSC in October 2014.
+The North Louisiana Rider RSP filing showed a revenue deficiency of \$4.0 million, using the then-authorized ROE of 10.25% with a capital structure of 53% debt and 47% equity.
+NGD began billing the revised rates in December 2014, subject to refund or surcharge.
+After LPSC staff review and adjustments to conform to the RSP changes ordered by the LPSC in the 2013 RSP cases as approved in September 2015, NGD settled on an adjustment for the North Louisiana Rider RSP of \$4.7 million, with an authorized ROE of 9.95% and a capital structure of 48% debt and 52% equity.
+NGD also settled on an adjustment for the South Louisiana Rider RSP of \$2.5 million, with an authorized ROE of 9.95% and a capital structure of 48% debt and 52% equity.
+The settlements were approved by the LPSC and rates were implemented in July 2016.

 Minnesota Rate Case.
 In August 2015, NGD filed a general rate case with the MPUC requesting an annual increase of \$54.1 million.
-On September 10, 2015, the MPUC approved an interim increase of \$47.8 million in revenues effective October 2, 2015, subject to a refund.
-The MPUC is expected to issue a final decision in mid-2016 with final rates effective by the end of 2016.
+In September 2015, the MPUC approved an interim increase of \$47.8 million in revenues effective October 2, 2015, subject to a refund.
+The MPUC order was issued in June 2016 authorizing a \$27.5 million rate adjustment based on an ROE of 9.49% and an ROR of 7.07%.
+On June 23, 2016, NGD filed a request for reconsideration.
+The MPUC has 60 days to take action or the reconsideration request is deemed denied by operation of law.
+The interim rate refund and final rates can only be implemented after the required compliance filing is accepted by the MPUC.